iamkhan49/nexgen-focus/README.md

 **NexGen Focus** is a personal productivity web application created to enhance focus, task management, and daily efficiency.
-This project was built primarily for self-use and developed entirely through vibe coding, combining creativity, rapid prototyping, and practical problem-solving
+This project was built primarily for self-use and developed entirely through vibe coding, combining creativity, rapid prototyping, and practical problem-solving.